Skip to main content

 In this article we will cover:

-You now have access to a Renewals tab within the Clients page of your HealthSherpa for Agents account.
-This renewals task view is designed to help you prioritize your renewal book so you can maximize efficiency during OEP.
+You have access to a Renewals tab within the Clients page of your HealthSherpa for Agents account.
+This Renewals tab is designed to help you prioritize your renewal book so you can maximize efficiency during OEP.

-The renewals task view displays your full client list, and dynamically updates when status changes take place.
-Here, you will find clients who are at risk of not renewing, losing their subsidy, are experiencing a significant crosswalk change, and even clients who have already renewed.
+The Renewals tab displays your full client list and dynamically updates when changes take place.
+Here, you will find clients who are at risk of not renewing, losing their subsidy, experiencing a significant crosswalk change, and more.

 • Client: This is the primary applicant's name.
-At this time, the renewals task view does not include enrollments with multiple enrollment groups.
+At this time, the Renewals tab does not include enrollments with multiple enrollment groups.

-• Actively renewed: The client has actively renewed
+• Actively Renewed: This client has been actively renewed

-• Risk factors: These are factors that expand on the renewal status listed for your client.
-Risk factors include:
+• Renewal follow-ups: These are factors that expand on the renewal status listed for your client.
+Renewal factors include:

-• BAR disabled: The client opted out of BAR and will not renew passively
+• Auto-renewal turned off: The client opted out of BAR and will not renew passively

 • Tax return access denied: CMS does not have access to the appropriate IRS documents (tax documents could also be missing or expired) for the client, which will result in a loss of subsidy